 The topics covered in this module include:

-• the nature and meaning of culture (learning outcome 1)
+• the nature and meaning of culture LO1, LO2

-• communicating and negotiating across cultures (learning outcome 2)
+• communicating and negotiating across cultures LO1, LO2, LO3

-• ethics and values in cross-cultural perspective (learning outcome 2)
+• ethics and values in cross-cultural perspective LO1, LO2, LO3

-• international human resource management: cross-cultural issues and implications (learning outcome 3)
+• international human resource management: cross-cultural issues and implications LO2, LO3

 On completing the module students will be able to:

-• Demonstrate increased awareness of, and sensitivity to, their own and others’ cultural background and influences
+1. Discuss and debate knowledge of, and sensitivity to, their own and others’ cultural background and influences.

-• Evaluate the impact of culture on organisational behaviour and management practice, using a range of theoretical concepts to analyse and explain issues of management and organisation in a cross-cultural context
+2. Evaluate the impact of culture on organisational behaviour and management practice, using a range of theoretical concepts to analyse and explain issues of management and organisation in cross-cultural contexts.

-• Deploy appropriate research, analytical, communications and problem solving skills for exploring the influence of culture and for suggesting how complex issues of management and organisation can be addressed.
+3. Deploy appropriate research, analytical, communications and problem-solving skills to explore the influence of culture and to suggest how complex issues of working across cultures can be addressed.